TLDR:

 If you question the difference between the two, this strongly suggests you may not understand the difference between clear coat and car paint to begin with.

 Many people still don't understand what clear coat is.
-Once you know the fundamentals of ca paint and clear coat, you will automatically understand how a car paint scratch and a clear coat scratch are almost one in the same:
+Once you know the fundamentals of car paint and clear coat, you will automatically understand how a car paint scratch and a clear coat scratch are almost one in the same:

 If you are picking up what I am putting down, you will begin to understand that a scratch in your clear coat is the same thing as saying you have a scratch in your paint.